 From Creative Commons

-The 5 attributes of OERs allow you to:
+The 5 attributes of OERs give you permission to:

 Retain - the right to own, archive, and make copies of the content